uxlfoundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 recommended pratice.

 #### Reasons to Avoid Listing Copyright Holders
-These are some of the reasons why `[Organization_Abbreviation]` does not recommend trying to list every copyright holder for contributions to every file:
+These are some of the reasons why `UXL Foundation` does not recommend trying to list every copyright holder for contributions to every file:

 * Copyright notices are not mandatory in order for the contributor to retain ownership of their copyright.
 * Copyright notices are rarely kept up to date as documentation evolves, resulting inaccurate statements.